sandialabs/spack-manager/docs/user_profiles/developers/developer_spack_minimum.md

 # install code
 spack install
 ```
-If you do not understand what these lines are doing then please make sure you have read this entire page.

 As a reminder, to learn more about the commnands used above `quick-create-dev --help`, `spack cd --help`, `spack install --help`.
 To learn what other build options you have for `amr-wind` ... `spack info amr-wind`, `openfast` ... `spack info openfast`, etc.